The Guide to Students' Most Frequently Asked Questions

 - Room 582C - Tel: (416) 415-5000, ext.
 2107

 - Room C317 - Tel: (416) 415-5000, ext.
 4585

 General Education Electives (GenEDs)

 What is General Education?

 General Education courses are a vital component of all post-secondary certificate and diploma programs.
-These courses are designed to enable students to enhance their critical thinking and analytic reasoning skills and to broaden their knowledge and
+These courses are designed to enable students to enhance their critical thinking and analytic reasoning skills and to broaden their knowledge and experience

-in their personal and social lives and highly valued in all career fields.
+and social lives and highly valued in all career fields.

 What are the General Education requirements at GBC?

 Students in diploma programs are required to take four General Education courses.
 General Education courses are grouped into three broad categories: Arts and Humanities (coded as GHUM), Social Science (coded as GSSC) and Science and Technology (coded

 According to college policy, students must take General Education courses from at least two of the three categories in order to graduate.
 This policy is called the General Education breadth requirement.
 Students are responsible for ensuring